litetex/xvm-config/README.md

   * More information when hovering over the tank, e.g. speedlimit, terrain resistance, crewroles, ...
 * Battle
   * Shows last seen HP status of allies and enemies (when pressing the alt key)
-  * Shows how long it takes to repair a module, e.g. tracks, engine, ...
   * Disables dogtags
   * Shows current time (upper left corner)
   * Shows stats of players (when networking mode is enabled)